passcod/blook/monthly-update/2018/sep-10.md

 ## Fanfiction

+I finished my binge of the H/Hr tag.
+(I didn't read _all_ stories within, but did go through all 1300 of them and select those I felt would be good for reading... took a few months).

  - {HP} [Best Birthday Ever](https://archiveofourown.org/works/222657). {3k words}
  - {HP} **[Butterfly Wings](https://archiveofourown.org/works/5885209)**. {324k words}
  - {HP} [For the Price of a Soul](https://archiveofourown.org/works/14815872). {215k words atow}